Hope For Those Living With Obesity

 Obese (Class III+) | >= 40 | - |

-Childhood Obesity: The American Academy of Pediatrics recently updated its Clinical Practice Guideline for the Evaluation and Treatment of Children and Adolescents with Obesity.
-Comprehensive treatment suggested by the Academy include nutrition support, physical activity treatment, behavioral therapy, pharmacotherapy, and metabolic and bariatric surgery.
+The American Academy of Pediatrics also recently updated their Clinical Practice Guideline for the Evaluation and Treatment of Children and Adolescents with Obesity.
+Comprehensive treatment suggested by the American Academy of Pediatrics include nutrition support, physical activity treatment, behavioral therapy, pharmacotherapy, and metabolic and bariatric surgery.